jaydenseric/graphql-upload/readme.md

 ## Usage

-A client implementing the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec#client) uploads files as query or mutation [`Upload` scalar](#class-graphqlupload) variables.

-They are provided to resolvers as promises that [resolve file metadata along with a `createReadStream` function](#type-uploadfile) for processing and storage.

-Files are typically streamed into cloud storage but may also be stored in the local filesystem.
+Clients implementing the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec#client) upload files as [`Upload` scalar](#class-graphqlupload) query or mutation variables.
+Their resolver values are promises that resolve [file upload details](#type-fileupload) for processing and storage.
+Files are typically streamed into cloud storage but may also be stored in the filesystem.

+Tips:

-File upload streams should be promisified and awaited in resolvers or else the server will send a response back to the client before the upload has completed, causing a disconnect.
+- File upload streams should be promisified and awaited in resolvers or else the server will send a response back to the client before the upload has completed, causing a disconnect.

-Process multiple uploads asynchronously with [`Promise.all`](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise/all) or a more flexible solution where an error in one does not reject them all.

-Be careful to handle promise rejection and stream errors, as uploads often disconnect due to network connectivity issues or impatient users.
+- Be careful to handle promise rejection and stream errors, as uploads often disconnect due to network connectivity issues or impatient users.
+- Process multiple uploads asynchronously with [`Promise.all`](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise/all) or a more flexible solution where an error in one does not reject them all.

 See also the [example API and client](https://github.com/jaydenseric/apollo-upload-examples).